datacarpentry/astronomy-python/episodes/05-join.md

 ## The Pan-STARRS table

-Now that we know the Pan-STARRS obj_id, we are ready to match this to the photometry in the panstarrs1_original_valid table.
-Here's the metadata for the table that contains the Pan-STARRS data.
+Now that we know the Pan-STARRS `obj_id`, we are ready to match this to the photometry in the `panstarrs1_original_valid` table.
+Here is the metadata for the table that contains the Pan-STARRS data.

 ~~~
 meta = Gaia.load_table('gaiadr2.panstarrs1_original_valid')